0day-ci/linux/Documentation/admin-guide/dynamic-debug-howto.rst

 The flags are::

-  p    enables the pr_debug() callsite. f    Include the function name in the printed message l    Include line number in the printed message m    Include module name in the printed message
+  p    enables the pr_debug() callsite.
+  T    enables callsite to issue a dyndbg:* trace-event f    Include the function name in the printed message l    Include line number in the printed message m    Include module name in the printed message